vinny380/spectogram_genre_prediction_computer_vision/README.md

 # Music Genre Classification with Deep Learning

+## Overview:
+- This project focuses on classifying music genres using Deep Learning techniques, particularly Convolutional Neural Networks (CNNs).
+Spectrograms or sonograph images of music were utilized to classify songs into seven distinct categories: Classical, Electronic, Folk, Hip-Hop, Pop, Punk, or Rock.

 ## How to Run Predictions:
-- We've attached a really small portion of the dataset (since it's so heavy) so you could experiment with the model.
+- We've attached a small portion of the dataset (since it's so heavy) so you could experiment with the model.
 Each class has 10 samples.
 - run ```python3 predict.py ResNetCustom.pth /relative/path/to/image```
 Example:
 Let's say you want to predict an Electronic song, with file name 000152.jpg, you'd run: